-The server operating system of choice for top businesses including Facebook, Twitter, and Google, Linux is also the desktop OS of choice for many information security analysts and penetration testers due to its security, reliability, and configurability.
-Many network security assessment tools already run on Linux.
+Linux is the server operating system of choice for top businesses including Facebook, Twitter, and Google.
+Linux is also the desktop OS of choice for many information security analysts and penetration testers due to its security, reliability, and configurability.
+Many network security assessment tools run on Linux.
 That includes open source vulnerability scanning and penetration testing tools like Metasploit, OpenVAS, Greenbone Security Assistant, and the Kali Linux distribution, as well as commercial network security scanners like Nessus and Nexpose.

 Because of this, a comprehensive information security plan requires vulnerability management and scanning focused specifically on web applications.
-Until now, best-in-class commercial scanners have required teams to use a separate Windows host or virtual machine to run their web security scanner.
-But, now you can enjoy the advantages of Acunetix, as well as the reliability and cost savings of Linux.
+Until now, best-in-class commercial solutions have required teams to use a separate Windows host or virtual machine to run their web security scanner.
+But, now you can enjoy the advantages of Acunetix as well as the reliability and cost savings of Linux.

 Reliability and versatility

-Acunetix Linux version gives you the same reliability and versatility you have come to trust.
+Acunetix Linux version gives you reliability and versatility that you have come to trust.

 Now, you get all of the functionality of Acunetix, with all of the dependability of Linux.
 Linux is already the most popular operating system for critical business servers that need as close to 100% uptime as possible.
 That trusted platform can form the foundation of your web application scanning infrastructure, too.

-With Acunetix on Linux, you can not only take advantage of best-in-class web application security scanning, but you can save money on software licensing and infrastructure costs.
+With Acunetix on Linux, you can not only take advantage of best-in-class web application security scanning, but also save money on software licensing and infrastructure costs.
 Since Linux is free and open source, your business no longer has to purchase Windows licenses for a web application scanner.

-Furthermore, you have the flexibility of installing Acunetix to on-premises Linux desktops or servers, or on private cloud services such as Amazon AWS, Digital Ocean, Google Cloud, or any other provider that offers Linux instances.
+Furthermore, you have the flexibility of installing Acunetix on Linux desktops or servers located on premises or on private cloud services such as Amazon AWS, Digital Ocean, Google Cloud, or those offered by any other provider that offers Linux instances.

 Compared to the Microsoft Windows version, the Linux version of Acunetix uses fewer system resources to run the scan console and scan engine.
 With fewer system resources being used in the background, this leaves more available for the act of scanning web applications.
 For any business with a large web presence, this saves time in the vulnerability scanning process.
 The security team can proceed more quickly to reviewing scan results, prioritizing remediation tasks, and fixing critical security issues identified in the vulnerability assessment.